Getting into miniature wargaming has never been easier with the advent of Warhammer 40k Kill Team.

 Because the Harlequin are so specialized and small in number, there is only one option to start collecting.
 The Harlequin troupe ($40) is the only box available.
 It comes with enough to start and customize for a unique kill team.
 They are probably the most colorful 40k miniatures on the market and you can really get into customization and creating unique units.

 Necrons are like Nazi space zombies.
 Before even the Eldar roamed the galaxy, another race reigned supreme.
-They ruled the galaxy through strength of will and brutal oppression.
+They ruled the galaxy through the strength of will and brutal oppression.
 When the war on all fronts finally weakened the Necrons, the entire race underwent a cybernetic transformation.
 The entire race went underground in stasis for millennia to awaken in the future when the races of the universe were weakened and unprepared for their new conquest.

 As time went on the Necrons were forgotten.
 Buried deep underground, the Necrons slumbered.
 Whole civilizations rose on planets, completely unaware of the danger below the surface until the ground split open and the Necrons emerged once more.
 The undying automatons’ only goal is to eradicate all other life.